9 Safe & Non-Toxic Shower Curtains & Liners To Keep Your Showers Clean

 EasyLinenCrafts makes it easy to clean up yourself and the planet with three options: 100% linen shower curtains, 100% polyester curtains, or one combining the two, with a linen outer and polyester lining.

-Since we’re not fans of plastic shower curtains, we recommend sticking with the first kind of healthy shower curtains, especially since linen has some degree of naturally water-repellent properties and is quick-drying.
+Since we’re not fans of (even non-toxic) plastic shower curtains and liners, we recommend sticking with the first kind of healthy shower curtains, especially since linen has some degree of naturally water-repellent properties and is quick-drying.

 You can choose from grommet or buttonhole hangings and a variety of length and width combinations, or take advantage of their customization offerings if you still can’t find one that fits.